thumbliner/thumbliner/small-talk.md

 Any flaws?
 The standard.<br>

-Aren’t you outraged by `insert headline`?
+Aren’t you outraged by `insert cue`?
 Generally yes, but not particularly.<br>

 Then you should read more about it.